ce-castro/dhcatolico/wp-content/plugins/instagram-feed/README.txt

 Yep.
 You can add multiple user names from the connected accounts on the plugin's Settings page, or directly in the shortcode, separated by commas, like so: `[instagram-feed user="smashballoon, instagramfeed"]`.

+= Does the plugin work with Instagram oEmbeds? =

+In version 2.5, support was added to allow the plugin to power your Instagram oEmbeds as official support for these is no longer available in WordPress core.
+Just connect your account on the oEmbeds settings page inside the plugin and we'll do the rest.
+No developer app or account required.

 = How do I find my Instagram Access Token and Instagram User ID =

 We've made it super easy.
 Simply click on the big blue button on the Instagram Feed Settings page and log into your Instagram account.
 The plugin will then ask if you'd like to connect the account and start using it in a feed.

-= My Instagram feed isn't displaying.
+= My Instagram aggregator isn't displaying.
 Why not!? =

 There are a few common reasons for this: